Plastic: Our Love-Hate Relationship

-So Why Does SaltZ&Co Use Plastic, Ya Damn Hypocrites?
+So Why Does SaltZ&Co Use Plastic, Ya Hypocrites?

 Okay let me explain.
 This explanation is not going to satisfy everyone, in fact it doesn't even satisfy me some of the time, but here goes:

 -The amount of plastic wrap it takes to wrap a bar of soap is much less waste than that generated by a bottle of liquid soap

 -The vast majority of types of affordable cosmetic-grade packaging are plastic, but they are also washable and reusable, which we encourage you to do at home!

 -Plastic keeps the soaps separated, the fragrances distinct, and prevents people from coming into contact with allergens

 Now...as I said, that explanation doesn't always satisfy me.
 So we did the Naked Cupid soap this holiday season and it sold out before I could even put it on the website.
 It went straight into gift baskets and directly to the recipients, so it wasn't being handled by tons of different people.

-We also have our waste-free shampoo bars which are a big hit and are packaged with recycled brown paper and two labels.
+We also have our waste-free shampoo bars which are a big hit and are packaged with recycled brown paper labels.

 Now, I am tired of plastic, guys.
 We do use glass jars on many products and they are great.
 I also reuse most of the boxes and packaging from our suppliers and even from my own personal deliveries and gifts, which is why your SaltZ&Co order may say Amazon on it and be protected by Styrofoam peanuts, which we would never buy - ours are biodegradable potato starch - but which is better reused than recycled, because we all know recycling is questionable at best.

-I used to hate plastic so much I put everything in cloth and that didn't work out too well because cloth wicks the scent away from the bath salt so quickly, you had like 7 days to use the bath salts OR ELSE.
+I used to hate plastic so much I put everything in cloth, and that didn't work out too well because cloth wicks the scent away from salt so quickly, you had about 7 days to use the bath salts OR ELSE.
 I had to change that, or lose my customers by selling a substandard product.

 5 Practical Tips For Reducing Plastic Waste